Career Opportunities

 • Advanced degree in education, or related field;

-• 2-5 years of proven success in teaching upper school students;
+• 2-5 years of proven success in teaching;

 • Experience implementing inquiry-based or project-based curriculum;